globocom/secDevLabs/owasp-top10-2017-apps/a6/misconfig-wordpress/README.md

 How would you mitigate this vulnerability?
 After your changes, an attacker should not be able to:

 * See verbose error messages
-* Log in with default credentials
+* Sign in with default credentials
 * See verbose tokens
 * Find an outdated CMS version

-Note: In this particular app, due to how it works, you can simply write down the changes you would make to mitigate those vulnerabilites and submit it as a pull request.
+Note: In this particular app, due to how it works, you can simply write down the changes you would make to mitigate those vulnerabilities and submit it as a pull request.

 ## PR solutions